 Carotid artery stenosis is a major cause of ischemic stroke.
 Carotid endarterectomy removes atherosclerotic plaque.
 The carotid sinus reflex (baroreceptor) regulates blood pressure.
 Carotid dissection can cause stroke, especially in young adults.

-What is the Carotid artery?
+What is the carotid artery?

-What is the function of the Carotid artery?
+What is the function of the carotid artery?

-What conditions affect the Carotid artery?
+What conditions may be associated with the carotid artery?

 Avertissement médical